MichaelViuff/DNP/01 Introduction/README.md

 Create a "ConsoleApplication" Project in your newly created Solution.

+If you want to have your entry point (main-method) feel similiar to Java, check the box "Do not use top-level statements".

 You should end up with something similar to this

 ![My first Solution](Images/myfirstsolution.png)